 3. Peek in your fridge and freezer.
 Do you have any items (meats, herbs, vegetables) that you didn’t use the previous week that need to be used soon?
 Take note.
 Not only will it save you money on the grocery bill, it will help ensure you don’t waste any food.

 4. Limit new recipes.
 Sit down with your favorite cookbook/blogs/pinterest boards, but don’t get carried away.
 I like to switch things up, but probably try a new recipe on 1-2 times a week.
 New recipes, even if simple, take more mental effort and focus than old standbys.
 Plan to try a new recipe on a day you have extra time.
 Sundays or Tuesdays are usually what works for my schedule.

 5. Fill in the other days with family favorites.
-You’ll see spaghetti squash with meat sauce, sweet potato chili, layered fiesta bowls and homemade pizza over and over again on my meal plans because we love them and I could make them with my eyes closed at this point.
+You’ll see spaghetti squash with moms’ famous meat sauce and Greek pasta salad over and over again on my meal plans because we love them and I could make them with my eyes closed at this point.
 Plan meals that come together quickly or easily and won’t stress you out.

 6. Consider leftovers.
 We usually eat the amount that I cook, or I eat any leftovers for lunch, so we typically have a new meal each night, but if you usually have leftovers, hooray!
 Take a night off of cooking the next night.

 However, sometimes I know I’ll have one things leftover (extra chicken) so I can repurpose that the following night.
 Example: roasting a chicken one night means that the next night is perfect for a homemade chicken soup.